hoto/ansible-home-fedora/README.md

 # Ansible playbooks for my Fedora 25

+Playbooks that bootstrap my many laptops so that I can go and sip tea while the Ansible is doing all the tedious work.

-### Before we start
+### Introduction

-`-K` is short for `--ask-become-pass` is used only with tasks that needs root privileged.
+Argument `-K` is short for `--ask-become-pass` and is used only with tasks that needs root privileged (almost all of them).

-Ansible will escalate privileges by `becoming` another user (root) whenever it's required, so it will use your user by default.
+When requested Ansible will escalate privileges by *becoming* another user (in this case root) whenever it's required.

-### Start (Chrome + ssh keys)
+### Install Ansible, Chrome, setup ssh keys and lastpass

 Install ansible

     sudo dnf install -y libselinux-python python-dnf ansible ansible localhost -m ping

-Go to github and clone this repo via https:
+Clone this repo:

     git clone https://github.com/hoto/ansible-home-fedora.git

-Check if gathered facts are correct:

-    ansible-playbook chrome.yml --tags facts

 Install chrome:

-    ansible-playbook chrome.yml -K
+    ansible-playbook 01_chrome.yml -K

 Generate ssh key: